-Top Note Tonic embarked on a journey through Spain’s best bars to uncover the big secret.
-We first talked to Silvia Dorninger, a bartender at the famed Crepes Al Born, one of the most popular nightlife bars in Barcelona that serves quality yet unpretentious cocktails.
-They don their best smiles with excellent music and visitors love the way the bartenders give the overhead lights a massive swing each time a new songs plays through the speakers.
+In order to uncover the secrets of the Spanish G&T, Top Note traveled to some of the best bars in Spain, where we found ourselves at the famed Crepes Al Born.
+One of the most popular nightlife spots in Barcelona, Crepes Al Born serves high-quality, unpretentious cocktails.
+The bartenders pair their best smiles with excellent music, giving the overhead lights a massive swing each time a new song plays through the speakers.

-Siliva: Over the past few of years, the G&T underwent a revolution of sorts; now it‘s extremely unique as it is all about infusions, different tastes of tonic, and a lot of garnish.
-I personally like herbal and citrusy fresh gin.
+Silvia Dorninger: Over the past few years, the G&T has undergone a revolution of sorts; now it‘s extremely unique as it's all about infusions, different tastes of tonic, and a lot of garnish.
+I personally like herbal, citrusy and fresh-tasting gins.
 I like to taste the gin, so I refrain from overpowering the drink with tonic.
-If you have a gin which goes in a more “special” direction, it makes more sense to stick to standard tonic (try Top Note’s Indian Tonic).
-However with a london dry, I like to supplement the tonic with garnish.
-For me, garnish, it should be like the hug at the end: the added touch.
-I also like rosemary and thyme, as well as a lemon or grapefruit twist.
-And I have nothing against a fresh peeled cucumber….
+If you have a gin that goes in a more “special” direction, it makes more sense to stick to a standard tonic.
+However with a London dry, I like to supplement the tonic with garnish.
+For me, garnish should be like the hug at the end, the added touch.
+I like rosemary and thyme, as well as a lemon or grapefruit twist.
+And I have nothing against a fresh peeled cucumber!

-Silvia: Well, the G&T is a go-to drink for the Spaniards, and what I realized is that they likely choose an infused gin and have a preference for the tonic (if it is available), so they like interesting combinations where the garnish is very specific, almost classifying it under the cocktail category rather than the simple mixer category.
-Additionally, the glassware is extremely important for Spanish people, who often prefer an elegant, sexy ballon glass to a basic collins glass.
+SD: Well, the G&T is a go-to drink for the Spaniards, and what I realized is that they like to choose infused gins with very specific tonics and garnishes, almost classifying it under the cocktail category rather than the simple mixer category.
+Additionally, the glassware is extremely important for Spanish people, who often prefer an elegant, sexy balloon glass to a basic Collins glass.

-Why is the choice of the tonic so important when making a G&T?
+Q: Why is the tonic so important when making a G&T?

-Silvia: For me, a tonic should never be overpowering.
-It should be the hug in a meaning of giving a round and finishing taste.
+SD: For me, the tonic should never be overpowering.
+It should be the hug that makes for a round finish to the drink.

-What are some facts that people may not know about the tonic?
+Q: What are some things people may not know about the Spanish G&T?

-Silvia: Taste is the final measure of quality.
+SD: Taste is the final measure of quality.
 Not the price, the brand, the color nor the cool logo on the bottle.
-Be open.. that's the key.
-Trust the bartender and welcome new combinations because similar to the gin, there are also varied tastes depending on each tonic.
+Be open, that's the key.
+Trust the bartender and welcome new combinations because similar to the gin, tonics also have a wide range of flavors.

-In the wise words of Cognac-Ferrand president Alexandre Gabriel, “Only Spain knows how to make a gin and tonic”.
-The constantly evolving history of gin is intriguing, and the future surely has much more to offer, but one thing is for certain: Spain’s standard has raised the bar to new heights.
+In the wise words of Cognac-Ferrand president Alexandre Gabriel, “Only Spain knows how to make a gin and tonic."
+The constantly evolving history of the Gin & Tonic is intriguing and the future surely has much more to offer, but one thing is for certain: Spain’s standard has raised the bar to new heights.